Barbershop MP3s

 Roll Over Beethoven I stuck a lot of public domain Beethoven cuts into a very non-public domain song.

 Back in the USSR Based on the way the King's Singers sing it.
-All sorts of copyright issues there.
+Probably all sorts of copyright issues there.

 Till there was You From the Music Man.
 Will be public domain someday.